 While every severance situation is unique, generally speaking these are just some of the types of matters that we counsel our clients on when they come to us after having been terminated and presented with a severance/settlement/release agreement.
 Our goal is to educate and counsel the client on what they are signing and specifically what they are giving up in return for the severance payout.
 We will then discuss what needs to be negotiated and work with the employer and opposing counsel in getting an optimal, more balanced and legally sound agreement presented to our client.

-If you’ve been terminated by your employer and offered a severance agreement, let the employment lawyers at Mark P. Carey, P.C. help you feel confident before signing on the dotted line.
+Severance What to Know Before You Take the Money and Run.
+If you’ve been terminated by your employer and offered a severance agreement, let the employment lawyers at Carey & Associates, P.C. help you feel confident before signing on the dotted line.